 (1) submit a request in writing for reinstatement to active status;

-(2) pay the fee for annual renewal and the fee increase required by §1001.206 of the Act, as applicable;
+(2) pay the fee for annual renewal, as applicable;

 (e) A license holder may claim inactive status and return to active only once during the year period determined by the renewal schedule of the license.
 If a license holder claims inactive status and returns to active status during the same annual renewal period, the license holder shall comply with the full continuing education program requirements for that year.

 (f) A license holder claiming inactive status may use any term allowed for an active license holder followed by the term "Inactive" or "Retired" on business cards, stationary and other forms of correspondence.
 Failure to note inactive status in this manner is a violation of the Act and board rules and is subject to disciplinary action by the board.

 (g) A license holder on inactive status may provide a reference statement for an applicant for licensure.

 (h) Offering or performing engineering services to the public while the license is inactive is a violation of the inactive status and is subject to disciplinary action by the board.

 The provisions of this §137.13 adopted to be effective May 20, 2004, 29 TexReg 4878; amended to be effective September 30, 2020, 45 TexReg 6769.